microsoft/Microsoft365DSC/docs/docs/resources/sharepoint/SPOApp.md

 - **Read**

-    - DeviceManagementServiceConfig.Read.All, Sites.FullControl.All
+    - DeviceManagementServiceConfig.Read.All, Domain.Read.All, Sites.FullControl.All

 - **Update**

-    - DeviceManagementServiceConfig.ReadWrite.All, Sites.FullControl.All
+    - DeviceManagementServiceConfig.ReadWrite.All, Domain.Read.All, Sites.FullControl.All

 #### Application permissions

 - **Read**

-    - DeviceManagementServiceConfig.Read.All, Sites.FullControl.All
+    - DeviceManagementServiceConfig.Read.All, Domain.Read.All, Sites.FullControl.All

 - **Update**

-    - DeviceManagementServiceConfig.Read.All, Sites.FullControl.All
+    - DeviceManagementServiceConfig.ReadWrite.All, Domain.Read.All, Sites.FullControl.All

 ## Examples